TudorBatica/Rust-Torrent-Client/README.md

 **A. Bitfield**
 A bitfield is a data structure which represents the pieces owned by a peer.
-It is very compact, and it represents each piece using a single bit:
+It is very compact because it represents each piece using a single bit:
 0, if the piece is _not_ owned by the peer, and 1 if the piece is owned by the peer.
-The high bit represents the piece with the index 0.
+The high bit represents the piece with index 0.

 For example, let's consider a torrent with 5 pieces.
-Since computers work with bytes, not bits, the bitfield will have 8 bits, and the first 5 will represent the owned pieces.
+Since computers work with bytes, not bits, the bitfield will have 8 bits, and the first 5 will represent the torrent's pieces.
 If a peer sends this: `10011000`, we can say that the peer owns pieces 0, 3 and 4, and is missing pieces 1 and 2.

 The Bitfield message is the first message sent by the peers after the handshake is complete, and does not need to be sent